schmettow/New_Stats/docs/Linear_mixed-effects_models.md

 We begin with the first case, standard psychometrics to assess user characteristics.
 For example, one could ask how a persons visual-spatial abilities are related to performance in navigating a complex hypertext environment, exploring body cavities during surgical procedures or monitoring the scattered displays in air traffic control centers.

 In the case of visual-spatial ability, the researcher could administer a test for visual-spatial abilities: for example, participants solve a set of mental rotation tasks and reaction times are collected as a score for spatial processing speed; this would later be compared to performance in a real (or simulated) task, let's say the number of times an obstacle is hit in a driving simulator.
-The straight-forward approach would be to  take the average measure per person as a score for mental rotation speed.
+The straight-forward approach  would be to  take the average measure per person as a score for mental rotation speed.

 ```r